JHodgkins/MSP3-Movie2Archive/README.md

 -  [favicon.io](https://favicon.io) used to create the favicon.
 -  [GitHub](https://github.io), was used to store committed files
 -  [Git](https://git-scm.com/) and [Gitpod](https://gitpod.io/), used in conjunction through Gitpod to commit and push files to GitHub
--  [Photoshop 2022](https://adobe.com), used for editing of screenshots.
+-  [Photoshop 2022](https://adobe.com), used for editing of screenshots and saving into WebP format.
 -  [Figma](https://www.figma.com/), used to create the wireframe designs of the applicaion.
 -  [Colour scheme](https://coolors.co/565555-ffb341-fcf7ff-c4cad0-ed254e), used to create a colour palette.
 -  [Lighthouse](https://developers.google.com/web/tools/lighthouse), used to test performance, accessibility, best practices, and SEO within the Chrome browser.
 -  [Am I Responsive](http://ami.responsivedesign.is/), used for generating the main README image.
 -  [CSS Minifier](https://www.toptal.com/developers/cssminifier/), used to minify CSS.
 - [Flask/JinJa documentation](https://flask.palletsprojects.com/en/1.1.x/templating/)  Used to trouble shoot some templating issues with rendering for loops.
+- [Black](https://black.readthedocs.io/en/stable/getting_started.html) Python code formatter, used to solve PEP8 issues and ensure code is readable.
+- [Gloomaps](https://www.gloomaps.com/) used to create the site map and user stories storyboards.
+- [Lucid](https://lucid.app) which was used to create the database models diagram.

 ## Deployments
 Please find below the steps on how to Deploy, Fork and Clone.